fleseriurares/Inteligent_Agents_PacMan/README.md

 # Adversarial Search and Uninformed/ Informed Search Algorithms for Pac-Man # 🟡👾

 ## Overview
-This project applies various artificial intelligence techniques to the classic Pac-Man game.
+This repository contains a Python implementation of various artificial intelligence techniques to the classic Pac-Man game.
 It includes implementations of different search algorithms to navigate and solve problems in Pac-Man's maze environment.
 The main focus is on three categories of search algorithms: **Uninformed Search**, **Informed Search**, and **Adversarial Search**.

 ### 1. Uninformed Search
 Uninformed search algorithms explore the state space without any additional information about the goal.
 The following algorithms are implemented: